The Dominance and Monopolies Review: Argentina

 Complaints must be filed before the antitrust authorities, detailing, among the formal requirements, the complaint subject, the facts that ground the complaint and the legal basis considered for filing the claim.

-The procedure will be initiated by communicating the investigation to the denounced company, who will have the possibility of answering it in relation to the facts or the legal basis investigated by the antitrust authorities.
+The procedure will be initiated by communicating the investigation to the denounced company, which will have the possibility of answering it in relation to the facts or the legal basis investigated by the antitrust authorities.

 Once the defence has been filed, the antitrust authorities may consider the explanations satisfactory or conclude that there is no merit in continuing with the investigation.
 Otherwise, the denounced company will be notified to submit its disclaimer and to offer evidence to be produced.